 Similarly, if the media can beat up a subject, like the corona-virus, and make it worse than it is, then people will lap up the continuing saga, as it relates to them, and will take one of two stances, that they believe the horror of it, and do as they’re asked, or disbelieve it because nothing can be that bad, and ignore it and the consequences of disobedience. knowing the government will not press too hard against the non-compliers simply because of democracy issues it will stir up.

 That is, then the media will get a hold of this angle and push it, and people will start to think disobedience is a good thing, not a bad one.

 So, our problems of trying to get a fair and balanced look at what the coronavirus is all about is nigh on impossible.
 We are continuously bombarded with both right and wrong information, and the trouble is, both sides are very plausibly supported by facts.

 I remember writing a piece for the tutor extolling the virtues of a particular person who was probably the worst human since Vlad the Impaler, using only the facts that suited my narrative.
-I also remember the bollocking he gave me for doing so, but had to acknowledge that sometimes that would happen.
+I also remember the bollocking he gave me for doing so but had to acknowledge that sometimes that would happen.

 You can see, no one is talking about what they’re going to do for us, no one is telling us what their policies are.
 It’s simply schoolyard tit for tat garbage speak.
-What happened to the town hall meeting, a long and winding speech encompassing the policies, what the government plans to do for its people in the next three years, and then genuinely answer questions?
+What happened to the town hall meeting, a long and winding speech encompassing the policies, what the government plans to do for its people in the next three years, and then genuinely answering questions?

 Perhaps we should ban campaigning, and just get each party to write a book about what they intend to do, and keep them away from the papers, the TV, and any other form of media, in other words, don’t let them speak!

 And don’t get me started about the drivel they speak in the parliament.
-Five year olds could do a better job.
+Five-year-olds could do a better job.

 OK, rant over.